 Because if you break it down, this sandwich is so insanely easy to make.
 Kind of like the Chivito sandwich, the ingredients are staples that you’ll almost always have available.

 As you can see from the ingredients above, the fillings are things you keep around.
 What makes this sandwich is its bun.
 If you live in a place where you can’t get the buns already made, here is a quick recipe for pebete buns:

 10g instant yeast

-Put the flour and baking powder in a bowl and mix.
+Start by adding the flour and baking powder in to a bowl and mix.
 Add salt and sugar and make a hole in the middle with your hands.
 Add some water and continue mixing.
 Put the butter, pour the mixture into the table and mix it all together.
 Let the dough rest for 20 minutes.

 Once rested, cut the dough into the desired shape, put it on the tray and let rise about 30 minutes.
 Cook in oven at 180 degrees for 30 to 40 minutes, depending on the oven.